phaynes/markdown-processing/markdown-proofer/README.md

 ## 6. Git Integration

-MDP can integrate with Git repositories:
+`mdp` can integrate with Git repositories:

 - Use `--use-git` to enable Git features.
 - Use `--proof-git-diff` along with `--use-git` to proof only the changes detected by Git.